cohesity/management-sdk-python/samples/README.md

 Samples for Cohesity Management SDK
 ========================
 This repository contains reference samples for Cohesity Management SDK.

+You can perform a wide range of operations such as:

+* Retrieve *Cohesity Cluster* details
+* List protection sources
+* List the protection jobs
+* Resolve alerts
+* vCenter workflows
+* AWS boto3 object store workflows

 ### Add VM to protection Job and Run Protection Job.